kazunefei/kazunefei/README.md

-i'm Kazune, a current 4th-year bioinformatics student at UC San Diego. interested in finance, biotech, data, and how to gamble well
+i'm kazune, a current 4th-year bioinformatics student at uc san diego. interested in finance, biotech, data, and how to gamble well

 ## 📈 experience
 i'll be joining data cloud @ Google as a full-time software engineer later this year\